4th of the 2nd month 2022/2023.

-This is what many are doing today, as they are simply putting on a show, having a form or reverence but no power to actually live it out, as their neglect for a well pleasing and good Elohim-fearing worship is non-existent, as clearly seen through their neglect for the Torah and the need to guard the commands of Elohim!
+This is what many people are presenting themselves as today, as they are simply putting on a show, so to speak, for they claim to have a form or reverence, yet they have no power to actually live it out, as their neglect for a well–pleasing and good Elohim-fearing worship is non-existent, as clearly seen through their neglect for the Torah and the need to guard the commands of Elohim!

-The false prosperity message seeks to claim all the promises without actually walking in obedience as they want the presence and promise of יהוה while turning their noses up at the need to be fed their daily lawful bread and to walk in The Word and obey the clear instructions for set-apart living.
+The false prosperity message seeks to claim all the promises without actually walking in obedience, as they want the presence and promise of יהוה, while turning their noses up at the need to be fed their daily lawful bread and to walk in The Word and obey the clear instructions for set-apart living. .

 Kěpha Bět/2 Peter 1:3 “as His Mighty-like power has given to us all we need for life and reverence, through the knowledge of Him who called us to esteem and uprightness.”

-Having just celebrated the feast of Shaḇu’ot and remembering that we were once far off from the Covenants of Promise, but have now been brought near by the Blood of Messiah and by His Spirit He has written those Covenants upon our hearts, giving us all we need to walk in complete reverence and life that His Word brings us, we are enabled and equipped to be built up in Him as a true set-apart Bride!
+Having just celebrated the Feast of Matzot, remembering that we were once far off from the Covenants of Promise, and have now been brought near by the Blood of Messiah, this season of counting to Shaḇuoth, also reminds us that it is by His Spirit that He has written those Covenants of Promise upon our hearts, giving us all we need to walk in complete reverence and life that His Word brings us, so that we are enabled and equipped to be built up in Him as a true set-apart Bride!

-I was stirred to dig a little deeper into what the Scriptures teach us on being fit, and so, I would like us to look at a few verses in this regard and take a closer look at the importance of our need to be fit in the Word!
+I was stirred to dig a little deeper into what the Scriptures teach us on being fit, and so, I would like us to look at a few verses in this regard and take a closer look at the importance of our need to be fit in the Word!.

-The Greek word that is translated as ‘exercise’ is γυμνάζω gumnazō – Strong’s G1128 which means, ‘to exercise naked, to train, disciplined training, to exercise vigorously’, and is a Greek word that is figuratively used to describe that which demands concentration on what is on the inside and hence speaks of the urgency of a spiritual discipline that one is to be trained in!
+The Greek word that is translated as ‘exercise’ is γυμνάζω gumnazō – Strong’s G1128 which means, ‘to exercise naked, to train, disciplined training, to exercise vigorously’, and is a Greek word that is figuratively used to describe that which demands concentration on what is on the inside and hence, it speaks of the urgency of a spiritual discipline that one is to be trained in!.

-This verb is used 4 times in the Renewed Writings and all refer to the training of the inward heart and spirit of man:
+This verb γυμνάζω gumnazō – Strong’s G1128 is used 4 times in the Renewed Writings and all refer to the training of the inward heart and spirit of man:

 Timotiyos Aleph/1 Timothy 4:7 “But refuse profane and old wives’ fables, and exercise yourself rather to reverence.”